matoous/dzxcz/content/posts/2024_11/index.md

 tags: ["journal","writing"]
 ---

 I am back from my 40 day sabbatical in New Zealand.
-In [Some notes on New Zealand]({{< ref "/posts/notes_on_new_zealand" >}}) I wrote about a few random things that stood out to me but the best story if New Zealand is told by [photos](https://dzx.cz/photos/).
+In [Some notes on New Zealand]({{< ref "/posts/notes_on_new_zealand" >}}) I wrote about a few random things that stood out to me but the best story of New Zealand is told by [photos](https://dzx.cz/photos/).
 It's a magnificent country with wonderful people, I wouldn't mind living there weren't it so far from pretty much everything.

 {{< photo id="nz_0021" alt="Forest path, a section of the Kepler Track in New Zealand." caption="Kepler Track, New Zealand" >}}